 That is the million dollar question isn’t it?
-How do you make money trading currencies?

 After all, regardless of the investment vehicle you choose, your primary goal is to make more money with the money you invest, preferably as much as possible.

 For just those reasons TMI focuses its investments strategies on the Forex market (FX).